A Wrongful Death Lawyer Can Help Obtain Full Compensation following the Loss of a Loved One

 Types of Damages

 There are three different types of damages that may be sought in a wrongful death suit.
 Economic damages cover financial costs and loss of the deceased’s financial contribution to survivors.
 These can include medical and funeral expenses, loss of expected income, loss of medical benefits or a pension plan, and the value of services provided by the deceased, usually in the case of a homemaker or caretaker not otherwise employed.
 Non-economic damages can be more difficult to prove and may include the survivors’ pain and suffering, loss of care, protection, and guidance provided by the deceased, and loss of love and companionship.
-Punitive damages are punishment for especially bad conduct and are not available in all states.
-Additionally, punitive damages may not be recoverable against government agencies.
-Damages may also include attorney fees.
+Punitive damages are punishment for especially bad conduct.

 When a person's death is the result of negligence, misconduct, or murder by an individual or other entity such as a corporation, the victim's death may be considered wrongful and the immediate family may be entitled to damages.